 Many facility managers like the idea of preventive maintenance, but quickly become frustrated by not knowing where to start.
 The good news is that implementing a proactive process can be painless if building teams develop a solid strategy and use the right tools.
 Check out the following resources to get your team moving towards a more proactive maintenance strategy.

-Read AkitaBox’s Preventative Maintenance Toolkit to stay informed on the latest preventive maintenance strategies in the facility management industry.
+Read AkitaBox’s Facility Management Preventive Maintenance Guide to stay informed on the latest preventive maintenance strategies in the facility management industry.
 You’ll learn how to collect and update asset data, how to document facility audits and inspections, and how to effectively budget for your new PM program.

 “Preventive Maintenance 101: The Key to Understanding and Implementing a Successful Program”

 How well do you know preventive maintenance?
 Whether you’re a seasoned veteran or just looking to boost your knowledge, check out our comprehensive guide to preventive maintenance to learn more.

 “How to Create a Preventive Maintenance Plan: PM Scheduling”

 This blog explores the three critical components of implementing a successful preventive maintenance plan at your facility, including collecting data, integrating preventive maintenance schedules and assigning tasks to team members.

 The Best Way to Make Preventive Maintenance Easier

 Preventive maintenance plans can suffer if a department doesn’t have a reliable way to organize program information.
 The fastest, most efficient way to manage preventive maintenance is to use a facility management software with a PM scheduling module.